 Maybe you just want to know where you can go and what are your options are so you can make an informed decision.
 Knowing what your options are can help you make an informed decision about what would be best for you.

-You can ring Alcohol Drug Information Service, ADIS, on 02 9361 8000 or free call 1800 422 599 24 hours a day, 7 days a week for education, information, support, crisis counseling and referral to services in NSW.
+You can ring Alcohol Drug Information Service, ADIS, on 02 9361 8000 or free call 1800 422 599 24 hours a day, 7 days a week for education, information, support, crisis counselling and referral to services in NSW.
 Or check out their website.

 Many people have heard about programs like Narcotics Anonymous (NA), Alcoholics Anonymous (AA) and Smart Recovery.
 You may have heard good or bad things about how these groups can help you develop coping skills for problematic drug use.
 Below is a summary of support group programs so you can make an informed decision if this is the best option for you.